Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension: Introduction

 \subsection{Directional alternatives and minimaxity}

 Recall that $t = m+n$ denotes the total sample size and consider an asymptotic setting where $m \asymp n \asymp t \to \infty$.
-In this context, many of the various tests proposed in the literature just cited are shown to be consistent against all alternatives, and sometimes claimed to be $t^{1/2}$-consistent, as in \citep{hall2002permutation,schilling1986multivariate} and also implicitly in \citep{sriperumbudur2010hilbert}, among others.
-Furthermore, \citep{hall2002permutation} places other conventional distributional tests including Mann-Whitney rank test, Kolmogorov-Smirnov and Cramer-von Mises tests in the same league as their permutation test.
+In this context, many of the various tests proposed in the literature just cited are shown to be consistent against all alternatives, and sometimes claimed to be $t^{1/2}$-consistent, as in \cite{hall2002permutation,schilling1986multivariate} and also implicitly in \cite{sriperumbudur2010hilbert}, among others.
+Furthermore, \cite{hall2002permutation} places other conventional distributional tests including Mann-Whitney rank test, Kolmogorov-Smirnov and Cramer-von Mises tests in the same league as their own permutation tests.
 Note that $t^{1/2}$ is the parametric rate in this context.
+We have already mentioned the work of \citet{ramdas2015adaptivity,ramdas2015decreasing}, who challenge these claims by observing and establishing the fact that the performance of the two-sample test based on the Gaussian kernel (among others) can degrade with the dimension even in (parametric) location models.
+In the process, \citeauthor{ramdas2015decreasing} question the choice of alternatives made in various papers advocating for kernel-based methods.